 Assistant Professor, Surgical Oncology

-Dr. Shen earned her medical degree at the University of Texas Health Science Center at San Antonio, where she also completed her residency in general surgery and was awarded resident of the year.
+Dr. Shen earned her medical degree at the University of Texas Health Science Center in San Antonio, and completed her residency in general surgery at the University of Texas at Houston where she was awarded resident of the year.
 Following her residency, Dr. Shen completed a fellowship in breast surgical oncology at MD Anderson Cancer Center.
 She is a member of the Texas Medical Association and the American College of Surgeons.

 Additional Languages Spoken: Mandarin